knative/docs/docs/eventing/sugar/README.md

 ### Multiple Triggers Example

-More than one Trigger could be configured in the filter annotaiton, when the following Knative Service is created:
+More than one Trigger could be configured in the filter annotation, when the following Knative Service is created:

 ```yaml